Overview of a Conveyancing Transaction

 Check the title to the property.
 You will need to get what is called a “good marketable title” to the property i.e. that there will be no problems if you have to sell the property.
 As they say “the day you buy is the day you sell.”
 You want to be able to sell on the property or mortgage it and a bank will not lend on a property that has not got good marketable title.
 Your solicitor will give an undertaking to the bank that in return for the bank lending the money to you to purchase the property.
 Your Solicitor will ensure that you get a good marketable title to the property.
 The Solicitor will not pay over the loan or mortgage funds until he/she has raised any queries arising on the title and carried out final searches on the title on the day it is agreed closing will take place.Checking the Title generally involves carrying out an investigation on the title deeds produced and making sure from the Title Deeds that no other party has any interest in the property other than the Vendor.
 If an interest is not disclosed in the title Deeds, is not obvious from an inspection of the property or doesn’t show up in closing searches done at completion of the transaction then the Purchaser will have a legal remedy in law against the Vendor.
 Survey of the Property – As Solicitors for the Purchaser we advise every Purchaser to have an Engineer inspect the property if it is a second hand property.
 There is a caveat “Buyer Beware” and any issues arising with the property must be discovered prior to entering into the contract.
 We also advise that the Engineer check the boundaries on the ground against the map of the property.
 Confirm that all the Planning documentation is in order – It is a matter for the Purchaser’s Solicitor to review the planning documentation produced with the contract and raise any pre-contract planning enquiries with the Vendor’s Solicitors.
 An inspection of the planning documentation can always be carried out by the Engineer at the offices of the local authority.
 Planning searches with regards to future development in the area are also advised particularly in an area that is not yet built up.

 Advice on tax implications – With all property transactions there is tax to pay and consider.
 The Purchaser will have to pay stamp duty at the rate applicable at the time of purchasing.
 There are different rates for a residential purchase or commercial purchase.
 If a voluntary transfer (no payment passing between the parties) takes place there may be Gift Tax implications.
 Any Vendor of property will have to consider if the property is tax-exempt for Capital Gains Tax of if there is Capital Gains Tax payable.
 We discuss all these implications in advance with our clients.Undertaking to Lender – Where the property is being purchased by way of a loan or mortgage the Solicitor for the Purchaser will confirm the property being bought has marketable title to the bank.
 The Solicitor will then give an undertaking “which is a legal promise” to the bank in return for the bank furnishing the loan funds to the Solicitor.
 The promise that the Solicitor has given to the bank is an oath that the Solicitor will not release any of the funds to purchase the property until that Solicitor is in a position to certify that the title being obtained by the purchaser is a good marketable title.
 The Solicitor also promises to register the first legal charge and mortgage over the property at the same time as the Purchaser is being registered as the owner.
 If there is any difficulty with the property this must be notified to the Lender at the earliest stage and the bank will agree what is acceptable.
-Sometimes the roadway to a house is by a Right of Way and the bank will need to be notified accordingly.
+Sometimes the roadway to a house is by a Right of Way and the bank will need to be notified accordingly ( you can find more details by visiting the Atlantic Union Bank website here.).
 The undertaking also provides that on completion of the purchase the Solicitor will schedule all the Title Deeds and send them to the Lender along with the Certificate of Title to be held by the Lender until the mortgage is redeemed.
 Once the purchase is completed the title documents will be released by the Solicitor to be held in the securities department of the financial institution that extended the mortgage.
 The title documents will be held as security by your bank.